xonq/tutorials/containers.md

 <br /><br />

 ## Building containers
 Building containers is an advanced level task with too much nuance to describe here.
+If you cannot find an existing container in a trusted repository, consider creating an environment with `miniconda` and installing software into the environment.
 In the future, I will link documentation concerning building.

-##